 authors:

-avatar Veysel Gok 1 , avatar Ozgül Yigit 1 , avatar Ozlem Bostan Gayret 1 , avatar Sahin Hamilcikan 1 , *
+avatar Veysel Gok 1 , avatar Ozgül Yigit 1 , avatar Ozlem Bostan Gayret 1 , avatar Sahin Hamilcikan ORCID 1 , *

 Bagcilar Training and Research Hospital, Department of Pediatrics, Istanbul, Turkey

-how to cite: Gok V, Yigit O, Bostan Gayret O, Hamilcikan S. MEFV Mutation Frequency in Pediatric Patients with Familial Mediterranean Fever and its Relationship with Clinical Phenotypes in Marmara Region of Turkey.
+How To Cite Gok V, Yigit O, Bostan Gayret O, Hamilcikan S. MEFV Mutation Frequency in Pediatric Patients with Familial Mediterranean Fever and its Relationship with Clinical Phenotypes in Marmara Region of Turkey.
 Iran J Pediatr.
 2017;27(3):e10684. https://doi.org/10.5812/ijp.10684.

 Abstract